IrohXu/IrohXu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Iroh Cao.
 I work as a machine learning engineer in the US during the day.
 At night, I am a senior research scientist at Shenzhen Children’s Hospital AI Lab.
 My goal is to apply newest self-supervised learning, computer vision algorithm in Autism spectrum disorder diagnosis and self-driving preception.
 Life goes on, work goes on.
+I am busy with several research project and will stop reply any message via email.
+Will come back after the NeurIPS 2023 deadline.

 ### 👯 Hiring!
 We are hiring 1-2 summer research interns at Shenzhen Children's Hospital AI Lab.
 The summer research intern will have a chance to use all of our private clinical dataset and  collaborate on 1-2 Pediatrics AI papers / Pediatrics AI Challenges that will be submitted to NeurIPS/CVPR/ICCV/ECCV/IJCAI/AAAI.
 The position is paid with a monthly subsidy ￥4000.
 If you are interested in this position, please email irohcao@gmail.com.